 This is my minimalist tablescape!
 Seriously, I like to have practically nothing on the table so by placing everything on this large Ikea tray I can easily move the decorations aside when I want.
 I’ve been doing the same display every year for the past few years, so if you’ve ever lived with me, this will be very familiar.
 Also, that is the exact same wreath that I used for our outdoor Halloween decorations… and I won’t lie when I say I just took it down from outside a few minutes before putting it on the table.

 Looking back towards the tree you can see the rest of the living room (and Tootsie in her favourite spot!).
-Our DIY renovated kitchen is just there on the left, and you can see all our fridge magnets from this angle.
+Our DIY renovated kitchen is just there on the right, and you can see all our fridge magnets from this angle.
 (It’s a stainless steel fridge, but I like to keep the front part clear… so that’s why everything’s on the side!)

 Can you spot some happy holiday decor around our TV?